 - At least three modules must be taken from the catalog of modules explicitly assigned to the selected elective track (see Sect.
 2.2, also marked with an E in the module description). - Modules with a total amount of up to 15 ECTS points may be taken from other programs of the Albert-Ludwigs-University and its partner universities in the EUCOR network.
 These modules must be graded and considered as appropriate in the context of the M.Sc. program Geology, so that students must apply for such electives before starting the module.
-It is recommended to ask the Credit Recognition Officer/Head of Geology Program for assistance.
+It is recommended to ask the Credit Recognition Officer/Head of Geology Program for assistance. - Up to 5 out of the 15 ECTS points mentioned in the previous point can be covered by language courses offered by the Language Teaching Center of the University (SLI).
+In contrast to all other electives, these are unmarked.

-&lt;sup>1 "ECTS" stands for "European Credit Transfer and Accumulation System" and is a uniform European system for the evaluation of academic achievements, which credits the amount of work done (30 hours per point) in the form of points (credits).
+1 "ECTS" stands for "European Credit Transfer and Accumulation System" and is a uniform European system for the evaluation of academic achievements, which credits the amount of work done (30 hours per point) in the form of points (credits).